Good news! Our new online shop is live.

 Our gratitude goes out to the many patrons who helped sponsor students this year and to the fantastic team of teaching poets and artists who served as core instructors and guest artists this week—Virnette Adams, Mahogany L. Browne, Franklin K.R.
 Cline, Steffon 'Brooklyn' Dixon, Nick Drain, Destinny Fletcher, George Jones, Kwabena Antoine Nixon, Heather ‘Byrd’ Roberts, and LaNia Sproles.

 From antiquity, poetry has extracted truth, challenged anthems and elevated soul consciousness.
-I, the Revolution explores resistance and power, with conversations about life and poetry in between.
-There will be conversation and consideration, and we’re going to scribble poems and prose along the way.
-(Please note: This is not a writing course.)
+I, the Revolution will explore resistance and power, with conversations about life and poetry in between.

 Dasha Kelly Hamilton is a writer, performance artist, and creative change agent.
 Through responsive and respectful intentionality, Dasha leverages the creative process to facilitate critical dialogues around human and social wellness.
 Dasha delivers her engagement sessions to campuses, classrooms, correctional institutions, association conferences, social service agencies, municipal departments and team retreats.
 She is currently serving as Milwaukee’s Poet Laureate.
 Her nonprofit, Still Waters Collective, has curated poetry programming and spoken word events in the region for almost 20 years.
 The work has impacted more than 13,000 youth, provided professional development to more than 100 young people and created platforms for thousands of voices to be honored and heard.